-In general, OSFI expects a higher level of due diligence by a ceding company in respect of any reinsurance arrangement with an unlicensed reinsurer.
-The assessment of counterparty risk should include a review of the regulatory and supervisory regime, and the legal and insolvency frameworks of the unregistered reinsurer's home jurisdiction.
-The assessment should also consider how such a reinsurer and its affiliates are likely to react during a period of extreme, but plausible, stress.
+In general, OSFI expects a higher level of due diligence by a ceding company in respect of any current or prospective reinsurance arrangement with an unregistered reinsurer or with a cedant that is not regulated by OSFI.
+This assessment of counterparty risk should include a review of the regulatory and supervisory regime, and the legal and insolvency frameworks of the unregistered reinsurer's home jurisdiction.